-I work in our Performance Marketing Team, which is the half of our business that specializes in managing paid media on a commission-only model – as opposed to the traditional, percentage of spend retainers.
+I work in our Performance Marketing Team, which is the half of our business that specialises in managing paid media on a commission-only model - as opposed to the traditional, percentage of spend retainers.

 Day-to-day, I work with partners and brands to help them learn more about our offerings, and particularly what goes into making our campaigns successful.

 A lot of people might associate NMPi with paid search activity, but what else do you do that might be of interest to advertisers?

 Since 2004, NMPi has been a go-to for any brand looking for text PPC support in the affiliate space.
 In the 16 years since then, we've expanded our offering to cover a whole host of other services.

 Specifically, our Performance Marketing Team also offers Display Retargeting, Paid Social and CSS advertising.
 We've even branched into Amazon Advertising for some of our clients.

 What are the main opportunities for advertisers to work with NMPi through the affiliate channel?

 Generally speaking, there are a couple of ways in which we work with brands to deliver these services: